 What are the possible benefits and risks of participating?

 Participants will be providing important information about what people know and think about cancer symptoms.
-The questionnaires will help us test if the online health check improves people’s knowledge of cancer symptoms and cancer related lifestyle risks.
+The questionnaires will help us test if the online health check improves people’s knowledge of cancer symptoms and cancer-related lifestyle risks.
 Those participants who are in the treatment group will also receive a one page summary of their health check results.
 Participants also receive high street shopping vouchers for completing the study.
-There are no direct risk to taking part in this trial, however some people don’t like talking about cancer or find talking about cancer upsetting.
+There is no direct risk to taking part in this trial, however, some people don’t like talking about cancer or find talking about cancer upsetting.
 If participants get upset they can talk directly to the advisor or contact local services for support, which are listed on the information booklet.

 Where is the study run from?